Most Afghan women serve sentences in elders' homes, not prisons

 She did not specify if she had been sexually abused, an issue which carries a huge, potentially deadly, stigma in Afghanistan.
 But Fawzia did say that she was alone and cut off from her family.

-"This is not like a proper prison where you can see your mother, your sister or they can bring something for you," she said, covering her face with a woollen scarf.
+"This is not like a proper prison where you can see your mother, your sister or they can bring something for you," she said, covering her face with a woolen scarf.

 "RULE OF LAW CANNOT TOUCH THEM"